 The Department has resumed all in-office driver license (DL) and identification (ID) card services by appointment only.
 These services include renewal transactions.
 Please review the following information before scheduling your appointment below.

-NOTE: The waiver on expiration dates for DL and ID cards ends on April 14, 2021.
+NOTE: The waiver on expiration dates for DL and ID cards ended on April 14, 2021.
 DPS encourages customers who need to renew to schedule an appointment at their local driver license office online.

 - Date of your appointment

 - State that you are requesting a Temporary License (requests that do not reference this will not be processed)

 To qualify for a temporary license, the driver license must:

 - Be a Texas driver license